ebanh/ebanh.github.io/_posts/2016-07-06-class_vs_instance_methods_and_variables.markdown

         @@all << self
       end

 Now why is our #save method an instance method?
-We need to be able to call this method on each artists object we create, so we can save it to our class variable.
+We need to be able to call this method on each artist object we create, so we can save it to our class variable.
 Example:  **frank**.*save*
 *This will save the artist instance of frank to the the @@all class variable.*